matchaxmoxie/matchaxmoxie/README.md

 # Jade's Journal of AI Research, Strategy & Social Design

-**Forensic Documentation of Research-to-Practice Application**
+**A Journal of My Programming Journey**

-This portfolio is structured as a journal documenting how 38+ foundational research sources inform applied AI development methodologies.
-Think of it like a journalist's source file - every framework traces back to peer-reviewed research, properly cited and verifiable.
+This portfolio is structured as a journal documenting the projects I built and what I learned.
+It shows how I use basic programming concepts like lists, loops, functions, and user input to build things that work, informed by research I've read about how people use technology.

-**Why this format?** When exploring opportunities in AI development, data engineering, or technology consulting, credibility matters.
-This journal provides the foundation that prevents credibility challenges.
-It's forensic filing - showing exactly where methods come from, not vague "best practices."
+**Why this format?** I wanted to keep track of my projects and show how I use fundamental programming concepts.
+This journal shows exactly what I built, how I built it, what programming concepts I used, and the research principles that inform my design decisions.

 **Structure:** The journal is organized into chapters, each accessible through consistent navigation across all pages.
 All pages are hosted on Google Sites and fully linked together.